Vermeir & Heiremans

 Emptor organises its first Assembly of Practice, a moment of collective reflection, and a public moment in collaboration with Jester (formerly CIAP/FLACC), at C-mine, Genk

 Caveat at SOTA with Reading Room #3

 State Of The Arts (SOTA) invited Caveat to take part in its first annual camp on fair practice.
 Caveat presents Reading Room #3 and 2 presentations.

-- Assembly of Practice #1: What does it mean to own?
+- Report of Assembly of Practice #1: What does it mean to own?

 - Presentation by Vermeir & Heiremans, 'A Modest Proposal: activating public resources as a commons?'